 From Chapter 9

-We last hear of Gita in Chapter 9, she and Aunt Ula journey to Krakow and meet Sasha Mazur, private detective.
+In chapter 9, Gita and Aunt Ula journey to Krakow and meet Sasha Mazur, private detective.
 Gita is overjoyed and overwhelmed to discover Sasha Mazur is her Sasha from childhood.

 Sasha arrived the next afternoon at 11:50.
 His habit of being early was still alive and well.
 While Gita was getting ready, Ula and Sasha exchanged pleasantries.
 She asked him about some of the history of Old Town.
 She would not, however, be accompanying them today.
 This was their time to reconnect and she wouldn't dream of inserting herself.
 Sasha was mid sentence when his breath caught as Gita entered the room with an emerald green sweater.
 She was all there was in the universe in that moment.
 Self-conscious about his attention, Gita didn't look at him.
 Instead, she bustled about looking for her purse and saying goodbye to Ula.